- 1. Frog and Toad Are Friends by Arnold Lobel

 8. The Story of Ferdinand by Munro Leaf

 This classic story is about a bull who would rather smell flowers than fight in bullfights.
 When he is finally chosen to fight, Ferdinand refuses and is sent back home.
 But his peaceful nature doesn’t stop him from becoming a national hero.
-The gorgeous ink illustrations are sure to engross kids as they read this simple picture book.
+The gorgeous ink illustrations will engross kids as they read this simple picture book.

 What kids will learn: The Story of Ferdinand is a timeless tale that has a message that is still relevant today.
 It teaches kids to be true to themselves and not give in to peer pressure.